The Ultimate Guide to HVAC Dampers

 If dampeners are like tiny little doors that close off the airflow, inlet vanes dampers are like small vents that open up and allow air to flow.
 They don't dampen or direct your airflow but they do help control the pressure of the air moving throughout your entire HVAC system.

-Louvers dampen down on their own when there is higher pressure in an area so if you need dampers that can only be used for heating season, louvers dampers might be a good choice for you.
+Louvers dampen down on their own when there is higher pressure in an area.
+If you need dampers that can only be used for heating season, louvers dampers might be a good choice for you.

 Where Are HVAC Dampers Located?